pimeys/rust-web-push/README.md

 ## Requirements

-Any async executor for use with client.
+Clients require an async executor.
+Openssl is needed for building.

 ## Migration to v0.8